 Sample crawfish all day long at Crawfish Mambo, the event where dozens of competing teams go head-to-head for the ultimate crawfish bragging rights.
 Keep your appetite up by dancing to live music and browsing the Mambo Arts Village.
 The 8th annual Crawfish Mambo is from 11 a.m. – 5 p.m. at the University of New Orleans.
 Advance tickets are $25 here.

 Come on down to Bayou St. John for Bayou Boogaloo, taking place from May 17-19, 2019.
 Food from over 25 food and drink vendors from Mid-City restaurants will be available for purchase at this festival.
 All day long at the festival, catch back-to-back live music performances while relaxing near the bayou.
-Ticket prices are TBD.
+Admission is $10 per day or $20 for all three days.

 The festival, held at Holy Trinity Greek Orthodox Cathedral on 1200 Robert E. Lee Blvd., includes traditional Greek cuisine, Hellenic dancing, cathedral tours, cooking demonstrations, a marketplace, live entertainment, and much more.
 Head on over to Bayou St. John and spend the weekend enjoying the best of Greek Fest.
 Tickets are $8; wear a tasteful toga on Sunday and attend the festival for free.